 Several clients have asked me what inspired me to become a massage therapist.
-The short story is that a massage student our in CO helped me with my recovery from a knee surgery.
+The short story is that a massage student in Colorado helped me with my recovery from a knee surgery.

 They then sent me to the Colorado Limb Specialists where Dr Cynthia Kelly looked at all the info and told me that I did not have bone cancer but did in fact have a large tumor in my knee that was rubbing up against the bone causing scar tissue and that was my new aggressive growth.